 Missing links is a term that describes gaps in the cycling network, and those gaps can be quite short.
 Adding another 100 m of missing path, connecting two other bike paths, makes a network.
 Without this short link, a cyclist may need to ride a much greater distance.

-Filling the gap and building a cycling path to form a network does not need to be expensive and it is very worthwhile.
+Filling the gap and building a cycle path to form a network does not need to be expensive, and it is very worthwhile.
 The value of fixing the missing link far exceeds the construction costs as it makes the whole path network more attractive to cyclists.